MirageC79/HevORT/electronics.md

 * Closely look at the nozzle height during printing of the skirt/brim.
 Adjust on the fly using the babystep 0.05mm + -  command from the DWC.
 * Walk away and keep looking at my web cam once in a while using my phone.
 _In case of failure, I will use my phone to log on the DWC and stop the printer_
-* Coma back, pick up the part and play!
+* Come back, pick up the part and play!

 ###
 [Back to main page](/README.md)